Updated: 13th May 2023

 This becomes more expensive if you take a car or a scooter along.
 Personally, I prefer to park myself in Palau because it is easier to catch a ferry to La Maddalena and spend a day exploring the laidback atmosphere there.

-It’s also easy to get here because it’s in the center of tourist attractions.
+It’s also easy to get here because it’s in the center of tourist attractions, shopping and eating out in its lively nightlife and excellent restaurants.
 So yeah, you get the best of both worlds making your base in Palau.

 Onboard meals will be provided by the boat operators, and some will also offer guided tours of the Maddalena archipelago including stops at the finest beaches on the islands.

-La Maddalena Hotels
+La Maddalena accommodations

 The Maddalena Islands is a protected National park and most of the islands are uninhabited.
 A better option is to stay in the nearby town of mainland Palau in Sardinia where there are more activities to do.